mahdiGhorbaniMQ/loginpage/README.md

 # loginpage
-a web page for simple log-in and sing-in
+a web page for simple sign-in and sing-up